CS521-Burstein/final-project-Ayoub-Amghar/README.md

 we worked on Linear regression model, we have compared the year of 2007 and 2008 saleprices.
 We also worked on correlation.

+Final submission:

+- We have worked on Correlation data set, also we have trained and test the data,
+- we have visually & descriptively compared Zillow and our data to predict the market price in the range of 10 years.
+-PDF write-up that explains the purpose of this project and all the methods we used to analyze and compare the data.

+Have a nice summer break Professor, it was pleasure taking the class with you.